ethanlam93/work-day-scheduler/README.md

 <h1>REQUIREMENTS</h1>

-1.Current Date is displayed at the top
+1. Current Date is displayed at the top
-2.Presented with timeblock for standard business hour 3.Timeblock is automatically color-coded to represent past, present, future 4.Click on a timeblock to enter an event
+2. Presented with timeblock for standard business hour
+3. Timeblock is automatically color-coded to represent past, present, future
+4. Click on a timeblock to enter an event
-5.Able to save event to local storage
+5. Able to save event to local storage
-6.Event saved displayed after refreshed
+6. Event saved displayed after refreshed

 <h1>PROCEDURES</h1>
 1. Pseudo-coding